wilfredinni/python-cheatsheet/blog/python-comprehensions-step-by-step.md

 <blog-title-header :frontmatter="frontmatter" title="Python Comprehensions: A step by step Introduction" />

 _List Comprehensions_ are a special kind of syntax that let us create lists out of other lists ([Wikipedia](https://en.wikipedia.org/wiki/List_comprehension), [The Python Tutorial](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions)).
-They are incredible useful when dealing with numbers and with one or two level of nested _for loops_, but beyond that, they can become a little too hard to read.
+They are incredibly useful when dealing with numbers and with one or two levels of nested _for loops_, but beyond that, they can become a little too hard to read.

 In this article, we are going to make some _For Loops_ and rewrite them, step by step, into _Comprehensions_.

 ## Basics

-The truth is _List Comprehensions_ are not too complex, but they are still a bit difficult to understand at first because they look a _little_ weird.
+The truth is, _List Comprehensions_ are not too complex, but they are still a bit difficult to understand at first because they look a _little_ weird.
 Why?
 Well, the order in which they are written is the **_opposite_** of what we usually see in a _For Loop_.

 ```python
 >>> names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']